42hexagons/42hexagons.github.io/_jobs/backend-software-engineer.markdown

 # Senior backend software engineer

-42Hexagons is looking for a Senior Backend Software Engineer to complete its software developement team on its phare product: [Flexomatic](https://www.flexomatic.app/).
+42Hexagons is looking for a Senior Backend Software Engineer to complete its software development team for its flagship product: [Flexomatic](https://www.flexomatic.app/).

 ## The context